Ongoing Revolutionary Process: Background

-Salazar's personal ideology was pro-Catholic, anti-communist and nationalistic.
+Salazar's personal ideology was pro-Catholic, anti-communist anti-liberal and nationalistic.
 Economic policy was frequently protectionist and mercantilist.
 While the two countries on the Iberian peninsula experienced economic growth in the 1960s and 1970s – largely as a source of low cost labour and tourist destinations – poverty and illiteracy remained high.
 Portugal experienced high levels of emigration and this remains a feature of the economy today.

 The revolution led to an explosion of political activity with sixty political parties active at one point.
 The Portuguese Communist Party had long operated underground under the leadership of Álvaro Cunhal.
 Though its electoral support was limited, its position in the trade unions and countryside gave the party huge influence.
 A combination of this and the country's poverty levels as well as a lack of social and economic development gave impetus to calls for nationalisation.
 By different estimates, sixty to eighty per cent of the economy was taken over after the revolution.
-For many on the left in Portugal, the 1974 revolution had overthrown both the dictatorship and those economic forces that had benefited from it.
-Only in the eighties did the centre-right in Portugal gain power, privatising state concerns while maintaining democracy.
+For many on the left in Portugal, the 1974 revolution had overthrown both the Estado Novo dictatorship and those economic forces that had benefited from it and marked the beginning of the establishment of a much sought-after dictatorship of the proletariat in a truly Socialist state.
+Only in the 1980s did the centre-right, with pro-market sensibility and entrepreneurial vision, gain power in Portugal and started the privatization or reprivatization of Soviet-style state concerns while maintaining democracy.